mostaphahmed/Predictive-Maintenance-PdM-of-Aero-Engines-Using-Machine-Learning-/README.md

 After running the code, you will find nine npz files stored in the /N-CMAPSS/Samples_whole folder.
 Each compressed file contains two arrays: 'sample' and 'label'.
 For test units, 'label' indicates the ground truth Remaining Useful Life (RUL) of the test engines for evaluation.

-# NN Model
-Run the file inference_cnn_aggr_strata_unit_based.py with entering the arguments of the CNN/NN

 # Applying PCA

 PCA is conducted to DS02 data-set reduce the dimensionality of extensive datasets.
 But make sure you choose the right file from the utils in the sample_creator_unit_auto.py